bitcoin/bitcoin/doc/build-osx.md

     brew install librsvg

+If you want to build with ZeroMQ support

+    brew install zeromq

 NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
 Building with Qt5 is recommended.

 Berkeley DB